 - Which actions will make the biggest impact on your life situation

 - Which actions will give you the greatest sense of achievement and success

 If you’ve created a complete vision of your ideal life, start taking action right now and transforming your life.
 If you haven’t got a complete vision of your ideal life, this article will talk you through the basics.

 So yes, luck is the reason I’m successful and you’re not, but not in the way you think.
 It’s not the secret of my success.
 Your belief that it’s the secret to my success is the cause of your lack of it.
 Waiting for luck to drop untold riches into your Christmas stocking means that unless you’re 1:292,000,000, you’re just going to be sitting and waiting while people who focus on cultivating the personality characteristics necessary for success, actively searching for opportunities, and taking the risks necessary to make the leap, live the life you dream about.

 The secret to being successful isn’t waiting, it’s taking continuous steps towards your vision of your ideal life.
 This article explains how to create that vision and these challenges will help you take your first steps.

 * I freely acknowledge that luck has played a role in my life success.
-I was born in a modern, western society and haven’t had to face the horrors of war sweeping my home, family, and friends away.
+I was born in a modern, western society and haven’t had to face the horrors of war or famine or genocide sweeping my home, family, and friends away.
 I have easy and reliable access to clean water, healthy food, and, for most of my life, safe and reliable shelter.

 But, and this is really important, if you have the time, mental space, and desire to be reading this article on a personal development website, you probably have a similar amount of ‘luck’ as I do.